awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 Recall above when calling ```swing``` we set the ```return_network``` parameter to ```TRUE```.
 This allows for the interaction network between all kinases and substrate sequences to be obtained.
 This contains all the kinase-substrate interactions used in ```swing``` to assess local kinase networks.

-We will first look at the total network and then extract more defined local networks.
+We will first look at the total network and then extract a more defined local networks.

 ### Total kinase-substrate interaction network